Clinical Training

 Coronary Artery Disease

 The University of Rochester is a high-volume PCI center where both “routine” and complex interventions are performed.
 As an urban medical center with a busy emergency room, there is an active primary PCI program for the management of acute MI.
-The University of Rochester also is as a tertiary referral center serving a large portion of New York State.
+The University of Rochester is also a tertiary referral center serving a large portion of New York State.
 The vast majority of our coronary procedures are performed via the radial artery approach, allowing Fellows to obtain expertise in this technique.
-Advanced coronary therapeutic and diagnostic modalities are available, including optical coherence tomography (OCT), intravascular ultrasound (IVUS), Fractional Flow Reserve (FFR), as well as atheterectomy, thrombectomy and investigational devices.
-We have active programs for chronic total occlusion (CTO) percutaneous coronary intervention as well as complex high-risk indicated PCI procedures (CHIP).
+Advanced coronary therapeutic and diagnostic modalities are available, including optical coherence tomography (OCT), intravascular ultrasound (IVUS), Fractional Flow Reserve (FFR), as well as atheterectomy, thrombectomy, and lithoplasty.
+We emphasize a Heart Team approach to patient management, and complex high-risk indicated PCI procedures (CHIP) are undertaken in our lab.

 Peripheral Vascular Disease

-Patients with the full spectrum of peripheral vascular conditions are evaluated and undergo treatment in the catheterization laboratory.
+Patients with peripheral vascular conditions are evaluated and undergo treatment in the catheterization laboratory.
 During training, particular emphasis is placed on knowledge of indications, therapeutic alternatives (medical, endovascular, and surgical), and technical skills for performance of angiography and percutaneous revascularization.

 Structural Heart Disease

-Endovascular management of structural heart disease has become a standard therapeutic alternative to surgical therapy for a variety of conditions, and represents a key component of the training program at U of R. Fellows currently participate in a variety of cath lab-based procedures for the treatment of structural heart disease, including:
+Endovascular management of structural heart disease represents a key component of the training program at U of R. Fellows currently participate in a variety of cath lab-based procedures for the treatment of structural heart disease, including:

 - ASD/PFO closure